Walking to Edale

 Hathersage to Edale Walk

-to Edale
+Walk from Hathersage to Edale

 Where Edale is popular with Willies (Works in London Lives in Edale) Hathersage is most popular with folk that work in Sheffield.
 Nearby you can enjoy sprawling moorland, Longshaw Estate, Surprise View and Burbage.
 You can enjoy walks to all of those without too much trouble.
 If you do decide to start or end your journey at Hathersage be sure to check out Little John’s (of Robin Hood fame) grave.
-For those thinking that walking from Hathersage to Edale is a little far, take note; our friend Sheila walks Edale to Hathersage and back (!) a few times a week to tend to her sheep.
+For those thinking that walking from Hathersage to Edale is a little far, take note; our old friend Sheila walks Edale to Hathersage and back (!) a few times a week to tend to her sheep.
 No excuses.
 Boots on.
 Hop off the train at Hathersage station.
-Off you go!
+Off you go.

 Padley Gorge at Grindleford

-to Edale
+Walk from Grindleford to Edale

 Yes we really are suggesting you walk to Edale from Grindleford.
 Just make sure you’ve had your Weetabix.
 Grindleford is listed here as, rather like Hope offers a whiff of civilisation to Edale’s residents, Grindleford offers them trees.
 The Vale of Edale used to be a forest.
 Now there are fewer trees than the average city park.
 In fact The Peak District as a whole has fewer trees than Leeds!
 So make Grindleford the one place you absolutely must visit on the Hope Valley line.
 It is home to the UK’s farthest inland temperate rainforest.
 Beautiful Padley Gorge, part of the larger Yarncliffe Wood is home to thousands of ancient oak trees and some fabulous walks.
 We’re not offering routes for those.
 Just jump off at Grindleford station, get lost and then find your way back for a chip butty and a pint of tea at the wonderful station cafe.